OpenKBC/multiple_sclerosis_proj/README.md

-# Korean Bioinformatics Club Project for multiple sclerosis (Open-Project)
+# Multiple Sclerosis Project (Data analysis platform/archive)

 * Current members: Kicheol Kim, Junhee Yoon
 * Please, leave a message in **Discussions** tab if you have any question and requests